Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## “Iteratively”
 Q: "which is refined iteratively and will be" What is meant by iteratively?
 Iteratively as what happens?

-A: HEALER performs online learning to refine the learned relations.
+A: *iteratively* means HEALER constructs the relation table step by step during the fuzzing campaign.
+More specifically, HEALER performs online learning to refine the learned relations.
 However, new relations cannot be learned without test cases demonstrating interesting behaviors.
 Therefore, HEALER interleaves the learning and generation algorithms.
 It first constructs the initial relations by static analysis, then generates new syscall sequences by using the existing relations.
 Among all generated sequences, the interesting ones are discovered according to coverage.
 HEALER then learns new relations from the high-quality sequences.
 The generation and learning steps are invoked by turns -- thus “iteratively”.

 ## “Deeper Logic”
 Q: "the kernel’s deeper logic" Deeper than what?
 In general, it is not clear what "deep" means.

 A: Conventional syscall fuzzers only try to bypass shallow checks such as structural validation and semantic checks.
 However, since there is limited investigation towards generating correct syscall sequence, the execution of syscall sequence is likely to be stopped by deeper check logics, including the kernel-state dependent semantic checks.

-Different from conventional fuzzers, HEALER uses coverage to guide the generation part.
-With the learned relations, HEALER can reveal the semantics of a syscall.
+Apart from using coverage to guide the generation part as conventional fuzzers, HEALER reveals the semantics of system calls by using learned relations.
 Therefore, it can trigger deeper logic instead of the checks focusing on shallow input conformity.

 ## “Essential Influence Relation”
 Q: What is the essential influence relation.